 Q6.
 Can the Indian classical music tradition help cope in the era of increased global stress?
 What do you think about that, and how can Indian classical music be a technique for mental healing?

 Q7.
 Would you support the view that Indian traditional music is a yogic or spiritual process?
 If yes, please add your value of thought.

 Ans.
 Anything done with complete involvement and passion takes the one doing the activity to a meditative state.
 Music as a tool to achieve such a state is powerful.
 Uninterrupted Sadhana of Indian classical music can make our racing minds still.
 Something that chanting OM does to the body and mind.
 If that stillness, which remains undisturbed by external factors is spirituality, then of course this kind of music is a pathway.
 According to me, it is one of the pathways.
 Even apparently insignificant things such as making tea, when done consistently with intensity, one is bound to be in the present.
 When the concept of past and future vanishes, one is always alive, present here and now.

 Q8.
 Are there any messages you want to share with your fans?

-My message to listeners would be that they must engage with whatever content they are consuming, be it audio or video.
+My message to listeners is that they must engage with whatever content they are consuming, whether audio or video.
 Talking of music specifically, disengaged kind of listening is increasing because of exposure to a variety of music on the internet.
-People have short attention spans and hence pieces of music and art which need some time to grow on us may suffer.
-My humble request to the audiences is that kindly focus when you listen to a song and don’t treat it as a background sound you just pass by.
+People have short attention spans and hence pieces of music and art that need some time to grow on us may suffer.
+My humble request to the audience is that kindly focus when you listen to a song and don’t treat it as a background sound you just pass by.
 Love, hate, do whatever but don’t be indifferent to content and its makers.

 Q9.
 Please share with us your most proud moments.